Geemili/Sprint-Challenge--User-Interface/README.md

 5. Explain why git is valuable to a team of developers.

+    - `git` allows developers to record their changes and then share them with other developers. `git` handles merging these changes together (though sometimes a merge conflict will require manual resolution), which mean that the team can work on the same codebase without overwriting other programmers work.

+    - In addition, since `git` stores the entire history of changes, the repository is more resiliant to losing progress than a normal folder.
+      If you delete the wrong file or start making changes and realize you've coded into a dead end, you can undo it with a simple `git reset --hard`.
+      And if you find a bug, you can look at the change where it was introduced and revert that change.

+    - Simply put, `git` makes it easier to share and version large codebases.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.